-Philip Project Home
+The Philip Project

 Why the ‘Philip’ Project?

 In Acts 8 Philip encounters the Ethiopian eunuch who was returning home from Jerusalem, reading Isaiah.
 He asks him, Do you understand what you are reading?”
 And the eunuch replies, “How can I, unless someone guides me?”
-After Philip explained the good news of Jesus to him from the prophecy, the eunuch believes in Jesus is baptised – and goes home with a new understanding of the Bible, able to tell others about him. ]In the same way on the Philip Project we wish to help international students and graduates to understand the Bible and teach it to others when they return home.
+After Philip explains the good news of Jesus to him from the prophecy, the eunuch believes and is baptised – and goes home with a new understanding of the Bible, able to tell others about him.
+In the same way the Philip Project aims to help international students and professionals to understand the Bible and teach it to others when they return home.

 The Philip Project includes:

 - monthly training days led by experienced teachers with opportunities for students to practice teaching the Bible;

 - mentors meeting regularly with students for discipleship and encouragement;

 - a weekend away with workshops, talks and fellowship.

 We presently have Saturday classes meeting once a month in Edinburgh, Cambridge, Glasgow, London, Nottingham and Southampton.